Smooth approximations for constant-mean-curvature hypersurfaces with isolated singularities: Introduction

 Theorem \ref{thm:variational_simplified} (and Theorem \ref{thm:variational} below) and its proof are close in spirit to the results in Duzaar--Fuchs \cite{DuFu} (and Duzaar \cite{Duz}).
 We highlight that our last conclusion in Theorem \ref{thm:variational_simplified} is sharper than the corresponding statement in \cite{Duz, DuFu}, since we are able to rule out any interior touching of the solution with the ``obstacle'' $\partial B^{n+1}_{r}(p)$ in which the boundary condition $T_0$ lies (the only touching is the necessary one at $T_0$ itself).
 The results in \cite{Duz, DuFu}, while establishing the validity of the CMC condition, would only prevent touching of the solution with larger spheres.
 The sharper conclusion we obtain is ultimately due to our use of the regularity theory for stable CMC hypersurfaces developed in \cite{BeWi1, BeWi2} (with the sheeting theorem therein being the key ingredient in our proof).
-The same reasoning that we employ to that end (see Lemma \ref{lem:obstacle} and the discussion preceding it) can be applied to sharpen the corresponding conclusion in \cite{DuFu}.
+The same reasoning that we employ to that end (see Lemma \ref{lem:obstacle} and the discussion preceding it) can be applied to sharpen the corresponding conclusion in \cite{DuFu} (where the relevant class is that of integral currents, rather than boundaries of Caccioppoli sets).

 We are now ready to present an outline of the proof of Theorem \ref{thm:main_gendim}, setting $p=0$.
 By fairly standard arguments, there exists a sufficiently small ball centred at $0$, which we denote by $B_{2R}(0)$, such that $E$ is the unique minimiser of $J_\lambda$ in $B_R(0) \subset B_{2R}(0)$, and with the further requirements that $\lambda<\frac{n}{R}$ and that $\partial E$ meets $\partial B_R(0)$ smoothly and transversely.